kitamoto-lab/digital-typhoon/README.md

 ## Dataset

-The dataset is available at [Digital Typhoon Dataset](http://agora.ex.nii.ac.jp/digital-typhoon/dataset/).
+[Digital Typhoon Dataset](http://agora.ex.nii.ac.jp/digital-typhoon/dataset/) is a satellite image dataset designed for machine learning research on tropical cyclones.
+The dataset comprises a total of 1,099 typhoons and 189,364 infrared images from the western Pacific basin.

 ## Software

-We released a machine learning library for the Digital Typhoon Dataset at [pyphoon2](https://github.com/kitamoto-lab/pyphoon2).
+[pyphoon2](https://github.com/kitamoto-lab/pyphoon2) is a machine learning library for the Digital Typhoon Dataset.

 ## Website